 Responsibility of the design engineer in the passive fire protection sector

 It is important to understand that structural steel fire protection is part of the AS4100 Steel Structure design standard, and hence the structural engineer should be responsible for the design configuration and the selection of the passive fire protection products.
-Other parties could provide supportive evidence or technical advice for the situation, but ultimately the design engineer should review the documents to make sure they meet the compliance.
+Other parties could provide supportive evidence or technical advice for the situation, but ultimately the design engineer should review the documents to make sure they meet the compliance requirements of the NCC.

-For more details on how intumescent paint meet NCC/BCA compliance, please refer to the attached document on this page.
+For more details on how intumescent paint meet NCC/BCA compliance, please refer to the attached document on this page or contact our offices.

 Learn more about Permax and our download one of our technical resources.